ajborla/exercism-exercise-and-unit-tests-sample-for_Harbour/README.md

 Of course the prime source of information for all things _Harbour_ is: [Harbour Documentation](https://harbour.github.io/ )

+### Test Library
+The author was unable to source an _official_, let alone, _any_, unit test framework, therefore proceeded to implement one.

+The result is, `PRGUNIT`, so-named because the extension for _xBase_  source files is `.prg`.

+It comprises approximately 80 lines of code, spread over several functions, all resident in the file, `PRGUNIT.prg`.

+It is functional, insofar as it successfully tests all twenty one of the included exercises.
+Planned extensions (contingent on acceptance of _Harbour_ as an Exercism track) include:
+* Support more data types
+* Emit TAP-compliant output
+* Emit Exercism spec-compliant JSON output

+An unusual feature is the use of a database file to store unit test parameters.
+See the [Usage](#Usage) section for more details.

 ## Installation
 The unit test library, unit tests, and Exercism exercises, are all resident in the current repository, and require no installation.